Welcome back to Elms College!

 What do I do if I’m sick?

 If you are a residential student and notice symptoms you are expected to contact the Health Center immediately by phone or the email.
 A nurse will utilize telehealth and contact you for triage and instructions on next steps.
 If you are a commuter student, you should contact your medical provider immediately and follow their recommendation- please make sure you update the Health Center on any changes to your health!

 How do I make an appointment with the Health Center?
 Where do I go?

-You can call the Health Center at 413-265-2288 or email .
-One of our nurses will provide a consult via phone or telehealth and determine your next steps.
-The Health Center is located in the Maguire Building on the 2nd floor across from the elevator.
+You can call the Health Center at 413-265-2288 or email and one of our nurses will provide a phone consult via phone or Telehealth and decide your next steps.
+For routine or “well” visits, you may also utilize the calendar appointment system located online here .
+The Health Center has relocated to 15 Gaylord Street (brick building behind the Mary Dooley College Center).

 Do I have to make an appointment with the Health Center, or can I go to my regular doctor?

-Appointments are necessary to be seen in any healthcare facility during the pandemic.
-You are welcome to utilize the Health Center if you are a residential or commuter undergraduate student or you can go to your regular doctor, whichever option you feel the most comfortable with.
+Appointments are necessary to be seen in any healthcare facility during the times of this pandemic.
+You are welcome to utilize the Health Center if you are a residential or commuter undergraduate student or you can go to your regular doctor.
+Whichever option you feel the most comfortable with.
 If seen by an outside provider, you must notify the Health Center for adequate record keeping.